By Sabine Siebold, John Irish and Andrew Gray

 It highlighted the divisions among NATO’s 31 members over giving a date or a straightforward invitation for Ukraine to join.
 Kyiv has been pushing for a swift entry, bound together with security guarantees, since even before Russia unleashed its invasion in February 2022.

 The declaration said: “We reaffirm our unwavering solidarity with the government and people of Ukraine in the heroic defence of their nation, their land, and our shared values.”

 In strong language towards Moscow, it said: “The Russian Federation is the most significant and direct threat to Allies’ security and to peace and stability in the Euro-Atlantic area.”

 Asked about Zelenskiy’s criticism, Stoltenberg told a press conference: “There has never been a stronger message from NATO at any time, both when it comes to the political message of the path forward for membership and the concrete support from NATO allies.”

 He said previous accessions to NATO had not been accompanied by a timeline.
 “They are conditions-based, have always been,” he said.

 Zelenskiy did score wins elsewhere.
 French President Emmanuel Macron said Paris would start supplying long-range cruise missiles, following a similar announcement by Britain.

-These will allow Ukrainian forces to hit Russian troops and supplies deep behind the front lines.
+With a range of 250 km (155 miles), the missiles nearly triple Ukraine’s previous capabilities, allowing forces to hit Russian troops and supplies deep behind the front lines.

-Germany announced new aid worth 700 million euros, including two Patriot air defence missile launchers, and more tanks and fighting vehicles.
+Germany, too, announced new aid worth 700 million euros, including two Patriot air defence missile launchers, and more tanks and fighting vehicles.